ravivh/holosis-radaAPI-runner-test/.devcontainer/README.md

 ### 1. Download the SDK to a Docker Volume Folder

-Run the following command to download the SDK sources to the specified folder:
+Run the following command to download the SDK sources to the specified folder( the script is located in imx8-sdk dir):

 ```bash
 download-sdk-sources.sh <sdk_volume_folder>